SuperDotNet/superdotnet.run/content/Questions.md

 ## World Peace, Brogrammer.
 What If I Have More Questions?

-This document will be updated as common questions arise.
-You can also find us on our [Super.NET Blog, Dawg](https://blog.superdotnet.run/) and [Gitter channels](https://gitter.im/SuperDotNet/Lobby) if you feel so brave and inclined.
-See you there!
+This document will be updated as common questions arise, which, to be quite honest *shouldn't until it's done*.
+I am trying to keep this low-key as possible in hopes to maximize its chance of success.
+More visibility means more expectations which is bad, mkay?
+In fact, I really shouldn't have this site up already and am a bit uncomfortable with it, [but that is where the magic happens](https://artandcakela.files.wordpress.com/2015/09/kris-comfort-zone-postcard-side1-1.jpg), right?

+You can also find me on our [Super.NET Blog, Dawg](https://blog.superdotnet.run/).
+I will (hopefully)  be posting updates there as I progress, or regress.
+Whichever.